alimirza817/Brain-Tumor-Segmentation/README.md

 # Brain-Tumor-Segmentation
-Arch Technologies Project
+## Arch Technologies Project

-This project presents a hybrid deep learning approach for brain tumor detection and segmentation using two state-of-the-art models: YOLOv11 and SAM2 (Segment Anything Model 2).
-The system is designed to automatically identify and isolate brain tumors in medical images by combining real-time object detection with high-precision image segmentation.
+This project focuses on the implementation of a deep learning-based solution for automated brain tumor detection and segmentation using a two-stage pipeline that combines the strengths of YOLOv11 (You Only Look Once) for object detection and SAM2 (Segment Anything Model 2) for semantic segmentation.
+The goal of the project is to accurately detect tumor regions in medical images and generate precise, pixel-level segmentations that can support radiologists and researchers in neuro-oncology.
+Early and accurate tumor detection is critical in clinical practice, and this project explores how modern AI tools can assist in medical diagnostics with speed, precision, and reproducibility.

-YOLOv11 is used to detect the presence and approximate location of tumors through bounding boxes.
+🔍 Key Features

-SAM2 is then applied to generate detailed pixel-level masks for the detected tumor regions.
+- YOLOv11 is leveraged for its real-time object detection capability, allowing the model to identify tumor locations within MRI scans via bounding boxes.
+YOLOv11 is known for its high speed and accuracy, making it suitable for medical imaging workflows that require both performance and precision.-

-The solution is implemented and executed entirely in Google Colab and uses a public brain tumor dataset from Kaggle.
-The project demonstrates how advanced models can be combined effectively to support medical diagnostics, specifically in neuro-oncology.
+- SAM2, developed by Meta AI, is used to perform instance segmentation by generating detailed masks around the tumor regions identified by YOLO.
+SAM2 enables the model to go beyond coarse detection and accurately delineate the boundaries of the tumor.

-Key components of the project include:
+- The project was developed entirely in Google Colab to ensure ease of access and reproducibility.
+It also integrates PyTorch, OpenCV, and Matplotlib for model training, image processing, and result visualization.

-Preparing and training YOLOv11 on annotated brain tumor images.
+- A Kaggle-sourced dataset containing labeled brain tumor images was used for training and validation.
+The dataset was formatted to meet the requirements of YOLO, with annotations provided in standard YOLO format.

-Integrating SAM2 with YOLO’s output to generate segmentation masks.
+- The final pipeline is capable of taking unseen MRI brain scan images and outputting both:

-Visualizing and saving the results of detection and segmentation for further analysis.
+1. Tumor classification and bounding box detection.

-This project reflects a meaningful step toward AI-assisted medical imaging and provides a scalable pipeline for tumor analysis in CT or MRI scans.
+2. High-resolution segmentation masks that isolate the tumor area from surrounding tissue.